tomskateboarder/tomsFirstWebsite/README.md

 # tomsFirstWebsite
-first website from scratch for Thinkful assignment.
+first website from scratch for Thinkful assignment, using HTML and CSS.